WP Cerber Security & Antispam

 How does WP Cerber Security protect websites?

 By default, WordPress allows unlimited login attempts through the login form, XML-RPC or by sending special cookies.
 This allows passwords to be cracked with relative ease via a brute-force attack.

 The plugin blocks intruders by IP or subnet from making further attempts after a specified limit on retries is reached, making brute force attacks or distributed brute force attacks from botnets impossible.

 With the plugin, you can create a Black IP Access List and White IP Access List to restrict logins from a particular IP address, subnet or IP range.

-Moreover, you can create your Custom login page and forget about automatic attacks, which require constant attention and consumes significant server resources.
-If an attacker tries to access wp-login.php they will get a 404 Error response and, optionally, will be locked out for a configured period of time.
+Moreover, you can create your Custom login page and forget about automated attacks, which require constant attention and consumes significant server resources.
+If an attacker tries to access wp-login.php, they get a 404 Error response and, optionally, are locked out for a configured period of time.

-WP Cerber tracks time, IP addresses and usernames for successful and failed login attempts, logins, logouts, password changes, blocked IPs and actions taken by itself.
+WP Cerber Security tracks time, IP addresses and usernames for successful and failed login attempts, logins, logouts, password changes, blocked IPs and actions taken by itself.

 You can hide WordPress dashboard (/wp-admin/) when a user isn’t logged in.
-If the user isn’t logged in and they attempt to access the dashboard by requesting /wp-admin/, WP Cerber will return a 404 Error.
+If the user isn’t logged in and they attempt to access the dashboard by requesting /wp-admin/, the plugin returns a 404 Error page.

-Massive botnet brute force attack?
+A massive botnet brute force attack like CVE-2018-6389?
 That’s no longer a problem.
-WP Cerber automatically activates Citadel mode after several unsuccessful login attempts and prevent your site from making further attempts to break in with any username.
+The plugin automatically activates Citadel mode after several unsuccessful login attempts and prevent your site from making further attempts to break into with any username.

 What does “Cerber” mean?